Varadero247/ppbl-course-01-ppbl-course-01-front-end/README.md

-#  Unsigs Marketplace Frontend
+#  Unsigs Marketplace Development

+## Contributing to the Marketplace Front-End
+- Call to action: Unsigs DAO --> development of the `/about` page
+- We can schedule a live hand-off meeting

+## Development Process
+- There is a lot of further functionality that we'd all like to see in this project.
+It's up to the `unsigned_DAO` to develop a process for prioritizing these goals and funding the work so that it gets done.

+# Contributing to this front-end repository

-## Quick start
+## Run locally:

 1. Grab this repo

-    Use the Gatsby CLI to create a new site, specifying the minimal starter.

     ```shell
     git clone https://gitlab.com/gimbalabs/unsigs-frontend
     cd unsigs-frontend